(Certified as true and complying with the provisions of The Associations Incorporations Act 2009.)

 For the purposes of these rules the office of an officer of the Association or of an ordinary member of the Committee becomes vacant if the officer or member

-c. resigns his/her office by notice in writing given to the Secretary;
+3 resigns their office by notice in writing given to the Secretary;

-a. the President, or in his absence the Chairman shall preside, or
+A) the President, or in their absence the Chairman shall preside, or

 The Secretary of the Association shall ensure the keeping of minutes of the resolutions and proceedings of each General Meeting and each Committee meeting for that purpose together with a record of the names of persons present at all meetings.